TheVetDev/TheVetDev/README.md

 ---

-I'm a developer mainly focused at Front End at this time but have a strong interest in Rust.
+Developer at large and drinker of too much coffee☕... actually, is there such a thing as too much coffee?
+Love Python🐍 tolerate JS.
+Someday will delve into Rust.
-I also work on the Documentation Team at [Vetswhocode.io](https://vetswhocode.io).
+I also work on the Documentation Team at [Vetswhocode.io](https://vetswhocode.io) who were so kind as to introduce me to the crazy world of developing.

 ---